Probate & Trust Litigation

 Our firm helps clients by holding the wrongdoers accountable.
 Our track record of success is undisputed.
 We can help you recover your property.

-The law firm of Stewart J. Levin is experienced in handling probate and trust issues, and we can help you to defend your rights.
+The law firm of Stewart J. Levin is experienced in handling probate and trust issues, and we can help you to obtain your rightful property rights in estate and real property.
 Here are some of the avenues that we can pursue in order to regain what is rightfully yours.

 - Trust Contest